geekycoder28/justun_shuford-10_25_21-React-Coding-Challenge/README.md

 ## Getting started

+1. First make sure you have the NPM package, Yarn, installed by running `npm install -g yarn`

-Install modules by running `npm install` in the command line, then `npm run start`.
+2. Then install the local node modules by running `yarn install` in the command line.

+3. Startup the project with `yarn run start`.

+4. Read through the challenge scenario below and implement your solution.

 ## Inputs & Outputs